prebid/prebid.github.io/dev-docs/get-started-with-prebid-server.md

 ## Architecture

-This diagram shows how the components of Prebid Org fit together:
+This diagram shows how the components from Prebid Org fit together:

 ![Prebid Server Architecture]({{site.baseurl}}/assets/images/dev-docs/PrebidServerArchitecture.png)

-Prebid Server works smoothly with Prebid.js - a special client-side adapter is configured to send requests to the server where server-side bid adapters handle communication to the bidders.
-Moving a bidder from client-side to server-side is tiny tweak to configuration.
+Prebid Server works with Prebid.js - a special client-side adapter is configured to send requests to the server where server-side bid adapters handle communication to the bidders.
+Moving a bidder from client-side to server-side is a tweak to configuration.

-Prebid Cache is a key component of the system for video and mobile -- storing bids for a few minutes.
+Prebid Cache is an important component of the system for video and mobile -- storing bids for a few minutes.
 When header bidding wins, the creative to be displayed is loaded from the cache.

 ## Step 1.
 Choose Your Server Host